saylordotorg/course_hist364/Unit05.md

+---
+layout: default
+title: "HIST364: Environmental History"
+course_description: "An introductory survey on the relationship between nature and human history.
+Themes include the environmental effects of civilization, colonization, urbanization, and consumerism."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Industrialization** <span id="5"></span>
 *World industrialization began in England in the eighteenth century and spread to other countries and regions in Europe and the America.
 Marked